-Unquestionably, while Twitch is one of the biggest platforms for gamers, it is also a great place to follow, as other gamers livestream as they play.
+Unquestionably, Twitch is one of the biggest platforms for gamers and serves as a great place to follow other gamers’ live streaming as they play.
 The platform has also encouraged expansion into other types of broadcasts, including music, sports, news, etc. Twitch is one of those platforms that can be viewed almost anywhere, with apps for Windows, macOS, Android, iOS, Fire TV, PlayStation, Xbox, and Apple TV.
 One notable absence is Roku.
-Fortunately, you can rectify Twitch’s absence on Roku fairly easily, so let’s take a look at how you can stream Twitch on Roku.
+Fortunately, you can rectify Twitch’s absence on Roku fairly easily.
+Let’s take a look at how you can stream Twitch on Roku.

 How to Add Twitch to Roku

-2. Upon login, you should be taken to your “My Account” page.
-On this page you can locate a menu option for “Add a channel with code.”
+- Upon login, you should be taken to your “My Account” page.
+On this page you can locate a menu option for “Add channel with a code.”
 This is located midway down on the page underneath the “Manage Account” heading.

-3. Click on “Add a channel with code” to be taken to an add channel screen.
+- Click on “Add channel with a code” to be taken to an add channel screen.
 It’s here that you can type any number of available codes for software that is not officially supported by Roku.
 In the case of Twitch, type in “Twoku” (not case sensitive) and hit “Add Channel.”

-4. When you attempt to add the channel, a pop-up should appear indicating that you are trying to add a non-verified channel.
+- When you attempt to add the channel, a pop-up should appear, indicating that you are trying to add a non-verified channel.
 This is natural and mostly serves to remove any responsibility of Roku from the addition of the channel.

 Once the channel is added, all you have to do is (potentially) log in and start watching Twitch.
 You will be able to browse channels and categories to stream, but chat features are disabled.
 In the event Twoku doesn’t immediately appear on your homepage, make sure to refresh your page by going to “Settings -> System -> System Update,” which will also refresh your home page and add the Twoku channel.